Holiday entitlement

 So, if your normal working week is three days then you are entitled to 16.8 days minimum statutory paid holidays per annum.

 In this day and age, many people work irregular hours which can make it a little more complicated to work out your paid holiday entitlement.
 Previously holiday pay was calculated using an average of the previous 12 weeks working hours.
-On 6 April 2020 this was increased to 52 weeks.
+Since April 2020, holiday pay for workers with variable pay is based on an average of the last 52 paid weeks, using up to 104 weeks of data to find 52 paid weeks if there are unpaid gaps.

 This means that the average working week for an employee will be calculated using their working time over the last 52 weeks.
 If they have not yet reached the anniversary of their employment, the average would be calculated on the full duration of their employment.